 What to Expect During Unheated Yoga

 Unheated yoga is perfect for beginning yogis, or yogis who prefer a more traditional style of yoga.
 Unheated yoga studios are just that, studios with no heat or humidity, which helps to bring your focus inward.
-The intensity of any yoga class varies depending on the type of class you choose; it can vary from low intensity (yin) to high intensity (vinyasa or hatha).
+The intensity of any yoga class varies depending on the you choose; it can vary from low intensity (yin) to high intensity (vinyasa or hatha).
 Like any workout, stay hydrated, and remember to listen to your body (if you’re unsure of how to get into a pose or need an alternative always ask your teacher).
 Depending on how much your body likes to sweat, bring a small towel with you to wipe off your face and hands in between poses.

 What to Wear During Unheated Yoga